 Your right to object to automated decision making

-The changes that the EU-wide General Data Protection Regulation (GDPR), bought into UK law as the Data Protection Act 2018, mean you can object to solely automated decision making, and some of these decisions (such as online credit or e-recruiting) will be subject to additional controls.
+The EU-wide rules in the Data Protection Act 2018 (GDPR), mean you can object to solely automated decision making, and some of these decisions (such as online credit or e-recruiting) will be subject to additional controls.

 The new rules give you the right not to be subject to a decision based solely on automated processing if it affects you legally or substantively.